Guide to Work, Study, Travel and Living Abroad

 A great source of information, and not just about tourism is Touring Ghana.

 Isabel Dickinson is a junior music major at Wesleyan University in Connecticut.
-Her concentration is in Ethnomusicology, especially in the ever-growing impact of globalization on world music.
-Although Isabel is very interested in world music, she is classically trained in the cello, and is an active participant with many music groups on the Wesleyan campus.
+Her concentration is Ethnomusicology, especially in the ever-growing impact of globalization on world music.
+Although Isabel is very interested in world music, she is classically trained in the cello.
+She is an active participant in many music groups on the Wesleyan campus.
 Isabel was born and raised in Santa Barbara.

 Related Topics